adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 ![](./dfRatioWinners.png)

 Plotting this with Kandy, allows us to identify any trend a little easier.
 You can see this time I've assinged the plot to a variable.
-I prefer this as it provides a little more flexibility in saving the plot or making use of multiplots such as `plotBunch` or `plotGrid`
+I prefer this as it provides a little more flexibility in saving the plot or making use of multiplots such as `plotBunch` or `plotGrid` (more on this later)

 ```kotlin notebook
 val plotRatioWinners = plot(dfRatioWinners) {